 Vision Australia is a leading national provider of blindness and low vision services in Australia.
 We work in partnership with Australians who are blind or have low vision to help them achieve the possibilities they choose in life.

-Vision Australia is a not-for-profit organisation with client numbers of 33,000 and we are also a major participant and partner in the international blindness community.
+We are a not-for-profit organisation and a major participant and partner in the international blindness community.

 Our Human Rights Statement